Test Id : MCMLN

 Highlights

-Evaluates formalin-fixed, paraffin-embedded tumor, or cytology slides from patients with melanoma for gene mutations to identify candidates for targeted therapy.
+This test evaluates formalin-fixed, paraffin-embedded tumor or cytology slides from patients with melanoma for gene mutations to identify candidates for targeted therapy.

 Microsatellite instability (MSI) status is also determined (microsatellite stable, MSI-High) as part of this test and is often clinically actionable for determining the efficacy of immunotherapy in solid tumors.